-The Defence School Transition Aide ( DSTA) Program provides support to students of Australian Defence (ADF) members and their families, particularly during their transition into and out of a school on posting or during parental absences due to deployment, exercises or courses.
+The Defence School Mentor (DSM) Program provides support to students of Australian Defence (ADF) members and their families, particularly during their transition into and out of a school on posting or during parental absences due to deployment, exercises or courses.

-The DSTA can assist with educational, emotional or social concerns families may have about their child/children’s needs and liaises with the principal, parents, teachers and professional therapists.
-The DSTA offers lunchtime activities and games in the friendship room, which creates an environment for students to participate in small groups which fosters friendships.
+The DSM can assist with educational, emotional or social concerns families may have about their child/children’s needs and liaises with the principal, parents, teachers and professional therapists.
+The DSM offers lunchtime activities and games in the friendship room, which creates an environment for students to participate in small groups which fosters friendships.

 Teddy Bourne has been welcomed home from deployment and was accompanied by some of his mates from Campbell Barracks who came to talk to students about life in the army.
 The soldiers were sent messages of support and encouragement from our students who had written to troops whilst on deployment and were received with gratitude.

 Our DSM is available Monday - Thursday 8.00am - 3.00pm and Friday 8.00am - 11.00am Should you require information or assistance, please contact the front office on (08) 9253 5300